 The Care Choices website has a searchable directory of care homes, home care services and supported living in Derbyshire.

 The Adult Care Brokerage Service can help you find care services in your area.
-They can also help you find social and recreational activities and transport provider.
+They can also help you find social and recreational activities and transport providers.
 Tel: 01629 537763.

 You can also find out about day services for older adults and for people with learning disabilities.

 If the person you care for uses care services such as home care or residential care, either on a short term or long term basis, they may have to pay or make a contribution to the cost.
 How much they have to pay depends on their income, savings, capital and what type of care service they use.

 The Derbyshire County Council website has information and leaflets about paying for care in a:

 - residential setting such as a care home or nursing home - this includes respite and short term care services

 - non-residential setting such as home care, day care or assistive technology

 You can order printed copies of the paying for care leaflets using the Adult Care leaflet order form.
 There is also an information leaflet about getting independent financial advice.

 Age UK have a detailed guide about paying for non-residential care that also explains how you can ask for any disability related expenditure to be taken into consideration by the local authority when they carry out a financial assessment.
 Derbyshire County Council also have information about disability related expenditure in their 'Financial Contribution Review procedure' which is attached as document to their website.